 We also frequently create line art to “house” the paint color.
 Then, we incorporate washes of color with varying degrees of negative space to create a soft, fanciful effect.

 It’s no wonder that watercolor has taken over the wedding world.
 Do you have any questions as you think through how to incorporate it into your own affair?
-Leave a comment below or view our wedding gallery for additional ideas!
+View our wedding gallery for additional ideas!